influxdata/docs.influxdata.com-ARCHIVE/content/platform/introduction/_index.md

 as it is written to InfluxDB.
 This includes detecting anomalies, creating alerts based on user-defined logic, and running ETL jobs.

-## InfluxData Enterprise - Commerical Offerings
+## InfluxData Enterprise - Commercial Offerings
 InfluxData's Enterprise offerings allow you to run the TICK stack at scale and provide enterprise-grade features added to our open source components as well as support directly from InfluxData's support team.

 > The open source versions of Telegraf and Chronograf can be used in conjunction with either the open source or Enterprise
 > editions of InfluxDB and Kapacitor.
 Additionally, Telegraf and Chronograf do not require the purchase of an enterprise
 > subscription.

 ### InfluxDB Enterprise
 InfluxDB Enterprise provides functionality necessary to run a high-availability (HA) InfluxDB cluster, providing clustering, horizontal scale out, and advanced access controls.

 #### Hinted handoff
 Data is written across nodes using an eventually consistent write model.
 All writes are added to the [Hinted Handoff Queue (HHQ)](/enterprise_influxdb/latest/concepts/clustering/#hinted-handoff), then written to other nodes in the cluster.